sharat-developer/workato_connector_sdk/.github/ISSUE_TEMPLATE/new.md

 title: '[New] <Connector_name>'
 labels: 'new-connector'
 projects: 'workato_connector_sdk/3'
-about: 'Request to list the new connector on our developer site.'
+about: 'Request to list a new connector on our developer site.'

 ---